kiwibrowser/src/README.md

 ## How to build

-The reference build machine is using Ubuntu 19.04 (tested also using Ubuntu 19.10).
+The reference build machine is using Ubuntu 19.04 (also tested using Ubuntu 18.04 and Ubuntu 19.10).

 Minimum system requirements is 2 vCPUs, 7.5 GB Memory.